-A technical skills assessment is a test you give to candidates to determine whether or not they have the expertise to carry out their job responsibilities.
+A technical skill assessment is a test you give to candidates to determine whether or not they have the expertise to carry out their job responsibilities.

 These may consist of tasks related to the essential hard skills required for the job such as:

 - Programming languages

 By observing their actual ability and job performance, you’re more likely to hire with confidence knowing they can complete their tasks to a good standard.
 This helps you reduce the odds of mis-hire, verify candidate applications, and ensure the prospective employee is up-to-date.

 The more skilled employees you have in your team, the better.

 That being said, an accurate way to validate job applications and find experts is by observing what they’re like in action.

 Not only are you verifying the experience and knowledge they claim on their resume.
 But, you also see how they apply what they know in different situations and how they operate in a work environment.